Torn Labrum Shoulder Recovery Without Surgery: 6 Alternatives

 Can a Fully Torn Labrum Heal on Its Own?

 Unfortunately, a fully torn labrum is less likely to heal without surgical intervention.
+In other words, a complete tear is different from a partially torn labrum, which may have more non-surgical options depending on symptoms and stability.
 Once the labrum is completely torn, the torn edges may not be able to naturally reconnect and heal properly.
 According to the Cleveland Clinic, leaving a torn shoulder labrum untreated can result in various consequences, including:

 Persistent pain